 Make sure your customers are always aware of the status of their return shipment.
 This is especially important in the case of a valuable shipment, since the customer will want to know where the parcel is at any given time.
 If this isn’t possible there’s a risk of dissatisfaction which will result into more customer service calls.

 Notify customers of important updates during the returns process, such as the arrival of the package in the online store or the refund date of the purchase amount.

 Give customers access to a returns portal on the website.
 A customer must be able to log in at any time to see where a package is located.

 (4) Flexible choice

-- Offer a coupon, perhaps at a discount, instead of a refund
+A coupon, perhaps at a discount, instead of a refund

-Optimize your return process with Returnista
+Optimize your returns process with Returnista

 Returns are no longer a pain point with Returnista.
 Increase customer satisfaction and reduce your costs.
 Step into the footsteps of Decathlon, Loavies and ASOS, and choose a returns portal in the style of your online store.
 Ask for a demo on our website.